 The Arts and Humanities Fellowship Program (AHFP) offers up to $10,000 fellowships to individual artists whose artistic excellence significantly contributes to the District of Columbia as a world class cultural capital.
 AHFP recognizes the impact of individual artists within the District of Columbia and supports the vitality that those artists bring to the local community.

-The East of the River (EOR) grant provides access to high-quality arts and humanities experiences for DC residents who live east of the Anacostia River.
+The East Arts (EA) grant provides access to high-quality arts and humanities experiences for DC residents who live east of the Anacostia River.
 Activities may be programs or projects that include, but are not limited to, dance, design, folk and traditional arts, literature, media arts, music, theater, and visual arts.
 Funding may be used to support operational and programmatic costs directly related to the East of the River activities described in the application.
 Organizations must be headquartered in Wards 7 or 8 in order to be eligible for this grant.

 Facilities and Buildings

 Provides support for cultural facilities capital projects, including project planning, professional services, equipment purchases, renovations, repairs, facility purchase.

 The General Operating Support (GOS) grant provides general operating support for arts, humanities and arts education organizations.

 The Juried Exhibition Grant (JEG) provides support for District-based artists to exhibit their work in a juried, themed visual art exhibition through grant support and use of CAH’s exhibition space within their District owned building lobby and CAH's virtual platform.
 If the gallery is unavailable, the exhibition will be installed on the on-line platform only.

 Projects, Events or Festivals